aesiniath/action-hero/README.md

 An example config file can be found in the _doc/_ directory; just enter an appropriate Ingest Key for the Honeycomb environment you wish to send to.
-Traces will appear in the `github-builds` service dataset.
+Traces will appear in the `github-actions` service dataset.

 ## Development